DouweRavers/godot_scene_reroute/README.md

 ## How to use?
 First enable the addons in project settings.
 After enabling it an additional button will appear.

-When pressing the "run test scene" button the first time on a scene it will open a file dialog asking to assign the test scene.
+When pressing the "run test scene" button the first time for a given scene or when right clicking it a file dialog appears asking to assign the test scene.
 This can be any scene, but its intention is that the current scene is a child of the test scene or the test scene is an inherited scene from the current.